idcargill/reading-notes/ReactComponents.md

 What is a component?
 A component is a modular, reusable code that is well defined and encapsulated.

-What are the charactistics of a component?
+What are the characteristics of a component?
 Reusability, replaceability, not context specific, extensible, encapsulated, and independent.
 [From component based architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)